For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to write a personal statement for multiple courses

-But, it can be a bit more tricky to apply for two completely unrelated subjects, either as a joint degree or at different unis.
+But, it can be a bit trickier to apply for two completely unrelated subjects, either as a joint degree or at different unis.

 In this case, it's worth dedicating parts of your UCAS personal statement to each subject.